Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 The Alpha-of-Alphas considered the question carefully.

-It...enjoyed these sessions.
+It... enjoyed these sessions.
 They were rare, and secret, and might well have resulted in its being torn limb-from-limb by the lesser Alphas had they found out, but such was the life of any Alpha-of-Alphas.

 This one had taken much larger risks in its time, and still ruled.
 It ruled by cultivating the awe of its inferiors, but also by whetting its mind, and these infrequent conversations were an excellent whetstone.